 Chevrolet Impala owners have reported 29 problems related to high/low beam switch (under the exterior lighting category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chevrolet Impala based on all problems reported for the Impala.

 The contact owns a 2004 Chevrolet Impala.
 The contact stated that the light dimmer switch failed to activate and was able to activate only one setting.
 The vehicle was not diagnosed or repaired.
 The manufacturer was not notified of the failure.
 The failure mileage was unavailable.